openforge-sh/liboqs-node/README.md

 Contributions are welcome!
 Please:

-- **Tests must pass**: Run `bun run test` (or `npm run test`) before submitting
+- **Tests must pass**: Run `bun run test` (or `npm run test`) and `deno test --allow-read --allow-write --allow-run --allow-env --no-check tests/deno/` before submitting
-- **Follow existing code style**: Use ESM, async/await, JSDoc comments
+- **Follow existing code style**: Use ESM, async/await, JSDoc comments (if not using the generator script)
-- **Document public APIs**: Add comprehensive JSDoc for all exported functions and classes
+- **Document public APIs**: Add comprehensive JSDoc for all exported functions and classes (if not using the generator script)
 - **Security first**: Consider security implications, especially for cryptographic operations
-- **Consistency matters**: Follow established patterns in existing wrappers
+- **Consistency matters**: Follow established patterns in existing wrappers (if not using the generator script)

-For larger changes or new algorithms, open an issue first to discuss the approach.
+For larger changes, open an issue first to discuss the approach.

 ### Development Workflow